As part of our My Whole Self campaign for workplace culture change, we have developed a range of resources for you to use at work and beyond.

 Share these posts to spread the word for My Whole Self on social media.

-Add to your email signature to show your organisation is taking part in My Whole Self.
+Add a My Whole Self banner to your email signature to show your organisation is taking part in My Whole Self.

 Download (PNG): Email banner